jldugger/blog/content/Life/may-2011-update.md

 Title: May Goals Update
 Date: 2011-05-31

-Been a few months since I've set my goals for 2011, and now's a good time to reflect on progress and life.
+Been a few months since I've set my goals for 2011, and the holiday's a good time to reflect on progress and life.

 ### Goals for 2011 ###

 The website's still doing okay.
-I did waste a bit of time drafting a still unpublished guide on using grep to solve NPR's Sunday word puzzles, because I hate word puzzles with a passion and wanted to learn more about grep.
+I did waste a bit of time drafting an (unpublished) guide on using grep to solve NPR's Sunday word puzzles, because I hate word puzzles with a passion and wanted to learn more about `grep`.
 I replaced my stats tool with awstats, to complement GA.
 Revenue is still tiny, but I still haven't added Adsense to the blog.
 And until traffic is high enough for A/B experiments, there's no point in "optimizing."